-The LUNAR trial (also known as the “EF-24 trial”) is a pivotal (analogous to a drug Phase III trial), randomized controlled trial, designed to test the efficacy and safety of Tumor Treating Fields (TTFields), generated by a medical device, the NovoTTF-100L System in combination with PD-1 inhibitors or docetaxel for second line treatment of patients with non-small cell lung cancer (NSCLC).
-The trial is expected to enroll a total of 512 patients.
-The trial is now enrolling patients in multiple centers across Europe and will soon be open in US and Canada.
+The LUNAR trial (also known as the “EF-24 trial”) is a pivotal (analogous to a drug Phase III trial), randomized controlled trial, designed to test the efficacy and safety of Tumor Treating Fields (TTFields), generated by a medical device, the NovoTTF-100L System [About TTFields] in combination with immune checkpoint inhibitors or docetaxel for second line treatment of patients with non-small cell lung cancer (NSCLC).
+The trial is expected to enroll a total of 534 patients.
+The trial is currently enrolling patients in multiple medical centers across Europe and North America (US and CAN) [LUNAR Centers].

 The LUNAR Trial Design

-Patients with NSCLC whose disease progressed during or after first line therapy are candidates for this trial.
+Patients with NSCLC whose disease progressed during or after platinum based therapy are candidates for this trial.
 Final eligibility can only be determined by the clinical trial physician in one of the clinical trial centers.
-All patients enrolled in the trial will receive a standard of care treatment for their lung cancer, either PD-1 inhibitor or docetaxel, similar to patients who are not participating in the trial.
+All patients enrolled in the trial will receive a standard of care treatment for their lung cancer, either immune checkpoint inhibitor or docetaxel, similar to patients who are not participating in the trial.
 All patients will be randomly assigned to one of two groups:

-• The TTFields Group: TTFields using the NovoTTF-100L System in addition to standard of care PD-1 inhibitor or docetaxel.
+• The TTFields Group: TTFields using the NovoTTF-100L System in addition to standard of care immune checkpoint inhibitor or docetaxel.

-• The Standard of Care Group (control): standard of care PD-1 inhibitor or docetaxel.
+• The Standard of Care Group (control): standard of care immune checkpoint inhibitor or docetaxel.

 If assigned to the TTFields Group, the patient will receive continuous TTFields treatment using the NovoTTF-100L System.
 In order to apply the device, the patient needs to wear four Transducer Arrays taped on the chest.
 Transducer Array placement may require shaving of the chest/back before starting to use the device, and twice a week for as long as its use continues.

 The use of the device will start in an outpatient setting and will include training on the operation of the equipment by a qualified Novocure Device Support Specialist (DSS).
-Patients will continue to use the device at home.
+Patients will continue to use the device at home [Living with TTFields].
 Patients using the NovoTTF-100L System can maintain the use of the device alone (with the help of a family member or a care giver if needed) or may receive support from their DSS.

 The system is user-friendly and all technical aspects related to using it are maintained by the DSS.
 The DSS can also help patients in finding technical solutions to allow each individual to receive TTFields while maintaining his/her normal daily routines.

-In addition, patient will receive standard of care PD-1 inhibitor or docetaxel according to best medical practice of the trial center.
+In addition, patient will receive standard of care immune checkpoint inhibitor or docetaxel according to best medical practice of the trial center.

 Standard of Care Group